jovansgit/surfs_up/surfs_up/README.md

 ## Overview of the analysis:

-Our goal is to analyze temperature data in Oahu, in order to determine if a surf and ice cream shop business is sustainable year-round.
+The goal of this project is to analyze temperature data in Oahu, in order to determine if a surf and ice cream shop business is sustainable year-round.
 Our data has been stored in a SQLite database and we used SQLAlchemy to execute queries for our analysis.
-We will pay particularly close attention to the months of June and December.
+We will pay close attention to the months of June and December.
+Our queries are particularly focused on temperature and percipitation amouns in the city of Oahu.

 ## Results:
  * June Temps